 The studio stocks a selection of fabrics based on instructors’ requests.
 Fabric is sold through the Surface Design Studio by the studio assistant during scheduled times.
 Please refer to the Student Materials List for specifics on materials needed for your class.

 12 sewing kits are available to borrow for a rental fee.
 The rental fee for a sewing kit is $10.

-The sewing kit includes a French curve, a set of hand-sewing needles, a needle threader, a pin cushion, a pair of basic scissors, a seam gauge, a seam ripper, some straight pins, a measuring tape, tailor’s chalk and pencils, a thimble, colored tracing paper, a water-soluble pen, a serrated tracing wheel, a tracking wheel amd a rotary cutter.
+The sewing kit includes a French curve, set of hand-sewing needles, needle threader, a pin cushion, basic scissors, seam gauge, seam ripper, straight pins, measuring tape, tailor’s chalk and pencils, thimble, colored tracing paper, water-soluble pen, serrated tracing wheel, tracking wheel and rotary cutter.